eapowertools/qs-admin-playbook/docs/asset_management/tasks/remove_disable_unused_tasks.md

         - Contact the **Owner** of the application for which the task is associated with, as well as potentially the **Modified by** user of the task, who is more than likely the user who disabled the task.
 This information can all be found in the QMC.

     - **Suggested Policy**
-        - Any disabled task with a Last Modified Date older than 90 days can be deleted without prior validation.
+        - Any disabled task with a **Last modified date** older than 90 days can be deleted without prior validation.

 3. Active tasks with no **Next execution**